Ken Chang Piano Service

 REPAIRS

-After playing on the piano periodically, the piano mechanism felts will tend to wear or be compressed.
+After playing the piano periodically, the piano mechanism's felts tend to wear or compress.

-Regulation is necessary to align the piano action, keyboard and pedals correctly in bringing the piano back to its smooth, responsive performance.
-Overhauls and reconditioning are undertaken in a workshop such as restringing the piano, repair of action parts and refelt worn parts.
+Regulation is necessary to properly align the piano action, keyboard, and pedals, restoring it to its smooth, responsive performance.
+Overhauls and reconditioning are undertaken in a workshop, such as restringing the piano, repairing the action parts and refilling worn parts.

 The oval-shaped piano hammer head is made up of layers of compressed wool to produce a full, rich and balanced tone.
-Over time and with wear, the hammer head becomes flattened and grooved on the tip end, resulting in a metallic brittle tone.
+Over time and with wear, the hammer head becomes flattened and grooved at the tip, resulting in a metallic, brittle tone.
 Voicing is the process of altering the hammer heads to achieve an overall softer or brighter balance tone throughout the entire keyboard.